Indigenous People of Biafra: Protests

-Following Nnamdi Kanu's arrest by Nigeria's Department of State Services on 19 October 2015, a group of pro-Biafran protesters led marches in eastern parts of Nigeria to push for his release.
-His arrest has pushed IPOB supporters into gaining further traction, as their mobilization grew.
-On 2 December 2015, nine protesters and two policemen were killed when protesters and police forces clashed in Onitsha, Anambra state.
-Since that date, thousands of protesters have been reportedly killed by policemen in Aba, Onitsha, Enugu and Umuhahia.
+Following Nnamdi Kanu's arrest by Nigeria's Department of State Services on 19 October 2015, pro-Biafran protesters held marches in eastern Nigeria calling for his release.
+His arrest was followed by increased mobilisation among IPOB supporters.
+On 2 December 2015, nine protesters and two police officers were killed after protesters and police clashed in Onitsha, Anambra State.
+Since then, protesters have reportedly been killed by policemen in Aba, Onitsha, Enugu, and Umuahia.

-The extradition of Nnamdi Kanu from Kenya led to the IPOB calling for all Biafran supporters to sit-at-home as a protest, as well as for any day Kanu appears in court.
-However, on July 21, 2023, Nnamdi Kalu through his lawyer and IPOB's media and publicity secretary, Emma Powerful, cancelled the sit-at-home order.
+After Nnamdi Kanu was extradited from Kenya, IPOB called on Biafran supporters to observe a "sit-at-home" protest, as well as on days when Kanu appears in court.
+On 21 July 2023, Kanu cancelled the sit-at-home order through his lawyer and IPOB's media and publicity secretary, Emma Powerful.

-IPOB supporters have cited historical events such as the 2016 election of President Donald Trump, and Britain's vote to exit the European Union as proof of international support for "self-determination."
-According to many sources, Donald Trump's victory provides hope for the IPOB group in their ability to secede from Nigeria.
-Trump's political interests are in line with supporting Biafra, because of oil pursuits.
-U.S. oil company outputs in Nigeria have been cut by militants in the Niger Delta who have been continually attacking pipelines.
-Therefore, IPOB figures contend that it is within the United States' economic interest to support the Biafran secessionist movement due to agitations in the region.
-However, as of yet Trump has made no public statement in support of Biafran self-determination.
+Some IPOB supporters cited the 2016 election of President Donald Trump and the United Kingdom's vote to leave the European Union as indications of international support for self-determination.
+IPOB figures argued that support for Biafran secession could align with United States economic interests because of instability affecting oil production in the Niger Delta.
+However, Trump has made no public statement in support of Biafran self-determination.

-Protesters called for the immediate release of Nnamdi Kanu and other Biafran activists that had been jailed.
-Most importantly they wanted an independence referendum to have a date set by the government.
-The editor of pro-Biafran media outlet 'Voice of Biafra' Nnabuike Nnadede stated that the Igbo people suffered from a lack of resources and investment from the Nigerian government.
-The main reason for their protests was because they wanted the opportunity to vote for independence.
+Protesters called for the release of Nnamdi Kanu and other jailed Biafran activists.
+They also called on the government to set a date for an independence referendum.
+Nnabuike Nnadede, editor of the pro-Biafran media outlet Voice of Biafra, stated that the Igbo people had suffered from a lack of resources and investment from the Nigerian government.
+The protesters said they wanted the opportunity to vote for independence.